arjunswaj/elections/BIHAR.md

       - [HHI win mix by party](#hhi-win-mix-by-party)
       - [Third-place spoilers in tight races](#third-place-spoilers-in-tight-races)

-# Analysis of New Delhi Assembly Elections February 2025
+# Analysis of Bihar Assembly Elections November 2025

-The 2025 Delhi Legislative Assembly elections were held in Delhi on 5 February 2025 to elect all 70 members of the Delhi Legislative Assembly.
-The counting of votes and declaration of result took place on 8 February 2025. ([wiki](https://en.wikipedia.org/wiki/2025_Delhi_Legislative_Assembly_election)).
+The 2025 Bihar Legislative Assembly elections were conducted across the state between 6 and 11 November 2025 to elect all 243 members of the Vidhan Sabha, with counting and results declared soon after by the Election Commission of India. ([wiki](https://en.wikipedia.org/wiki/2025_Bihar_Legislative_Assembly_election)).

 This page provides the highlights of the results.
-Complete results of the analysis can be seen [here](https://github.com/arjunswaj/elections/tree/delhi-2025/result/Bihar).
+Complete results of the analysis can be seen [here](https://github.com/arjunswaj/elections/tree/bihar-2025/result/Bihar).

 ## Analysis
 A total of 2,616 candidates contested in the Bihar assembly elections and about 5.02 Crore (`50207733`) votes were cast during this period.
 Excluding Independents and NOTA, 163 registered parties featured on the ballot—from the big alliances.